mahmoodfoysal/tourism-next-frontend/README.md

 # Aura Tour - A Tourism Website

-A full-stack tourism website featuring Redux state management, Firebase auth, and a robust admin dashboard.
+A full-stack tourism website.
+This website tourbooking, gathering information and see blogs.
+Here a dashboard for admin control.
+Dashboard menu are accessable role basis.
+Using redux state management.
+Authentication system using firebase authentication.
+User auto logout after 10 days and expire his login token.

 ## Live Demo